Simon-Brandt/ShellArgparser/docs/tutorial/help_and_usage_message_localization.md

 </details>

-You need to manually translate the arguments definition (only the argument groups and the help texts) in the new arguments definition file:
+You need to manually translate the arguments definition (only the argument groups and the help texts) in the new arguments definition file (here [`arguments_de.csv`](../../resources/arguments_de.csv)):

 <!-- <include command="cat ../resources/arguments_de.csv" lang="console"> -->
 ```console